 Act as though you are confident.
-Part of this comes in how you dress, how you stand, how you walk, how you shake hands, how you talk and so on.
+Think about how you stand, how you shake hands and how you greet people.
 Your facial expressions are also important.
 Don’t look bored in meetings with your boss, at events or in job interviews.
 Look interested in order to look like an interesting prospect.

-People usually buy a product because it’s going to resolve a problem they have so offering solutions to problems can be a real asset.
-Spend some time researching issues facing a company or sector and think about potential solutions.
+People usually buy a product because it’s going to resolve a problem they have.
+In an interview, offering solutions to problems can be a real asset.
+Spend some time researching issues facing a company or sector and think about how they could be addressed.

 Ask questions that show you have a genuine interest in the role and the company, such as where the role fits into the organisational structure, or what plans the organisation or business area has for the future.

 Try and think about things from the interviewer’s perspective.
 What are they looking for?